TypesetIO/converters/README.md

 ## Preamble

-The Typeset CONVERTER API is [a variety of tools and APIs](https://typeset.io/for-publishers/convert/pdf-to-jats-xml/) that allow journals and academic publishers to convert:
+The Typeset Converter is [a variety of tools and APIs](https://typeset.io/for-publishers/convert/pdf-to-jats-xml/) that allow journals and academic publishers to convert:
 - PDF to JATS XML
 - PDF to CrossRef XML
 - PDF to PubMed XML